The best of Guatemala: 10-day itinerary

 Day 1 – How to get to Guatemala

-Based on my research, if you are in South America, you can also reach Guatemala with Copa Airlines via Panama, or through the United States, with Miami being the best connection point (just remember to check if you’ll need a U.S. visa).
+Depending on where you’re coming from, you can get to Guatemala via Panama with Copa Airlines, or connect through the United States, often via Miami (just make sure to check whether you’ll need a U.S. visa).

-We decided to skip Guatemala's capital on our way in, though we did spend a night and morning there before our return flight.
+We decided to skip Guatemala City on our way in, though we did spend a night and morning there after our days in Belize, before our return flight.

-Upon arrival at the airport, we headed straight to Antigua, about 40 km away.
+Upon arrival at the airport, we headed straight to Antigua Guatemala, about 40 km (25 miles) away.
 Our transfer was ready for us at the airport, and it took about an hour to reach Antigua.

-While renting a car is an option, we chose not to and didn’t feel we missed out.
-The places we visited had good tourist services at reasonable prices.
-Plus, from what we saw, the traffic on the narrow roads and streets is rather chaotic, with all kinds of drivers, motorbikes, bicycles, pedestrians (a lot of pedestrians!), and even dogs, cats, chickens, and goats.
-Driving here is definitely doable but requires plenty of attention and patience.
+While renting a car is an option, we chose not to and didn’t feel like we missed anything.
+The places we visited had well-organized tourist services at reasonable prices.
+Plus, from what we saw, the traffic on the narrow roads and streets is quite chaotic, with all kinds of drivers, motorbikes, bicycles, pedestrians (a lot of pedestrians!), and even dogs, cats, chickens, and goats.
+Driving here is definitely doable but requires a lot of attention and patience.

 .